brlin-tw/hostping-monitoring/README.md

     + For determining the monitoring program's full path.
     + For letting the monitoring process to sleep during the montioring interval.
 * [telegram-send](https://github.com/rahiel/telegram-send?tab=readme-ov-file)
-  For sending Telegram messages to user/group/channel.
+  For sending Telegram messages to your specified user/group/channel chat.
+You'll also need to have your Telegram bot registered, its authentication token acquired, and [have the telegram-send utility configured to be able to send messages to your specified destination.](https://github.com/rahiel/telegram-send#installation)

 ## Terminology